Finding privately rented accommodation

 Remember that – as well as rent – you may be responsible for charges such as heating, electricity, water and other bills.
 Your landlord should have details of the water, electricity and gas suppliers that previous tenants used, and you'll have to contact these companies directly to set up payment methods for your bills throughout the year.

 The majority of students are exempt from paying Council Tax, but there are a few exceptions.
-For further advice and assistance, please refer to our Council Tax exemption page.

 It's really important that you take out insurance to cover your possessions.
 Sadly, student accommodation can often be a target for burglars.